Help us match you with local pros in your area

 In Tennessee, HVAC contractors only require a license when working on projects valued at $25,000 or more.
 In these cases, they require a mechanical contractor license from the Department of Commerce and Insurance.

 Many counties will require a Limited Licensed Electrician license to work on jobs that involve electrical work, and there may be other local requirements for HVAC contractors.
 Make sure that you confirm any requirements with your city or municipal government before signing a contract.
-Reviewing feedback on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can help your decision as well.
-Choose a company with great reviews and stories of positive customer experiences.
+Reviewing feedback on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can assist your decision as well.
+Choose a provider with great reviews and stories of positive customer experiences.

 Always get HVAC quotes in writing before work begins.
 A detailed quote covers costs for both labor and materials.
 Make sure that you agree to all terms before signing the contract.

-Generally, you should schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps make sure your system is prepared for the summer and winter, when it typically sees the most use.
+Normally, it's a good idea to schedule inspections in the spring and fall, as technicians tend to be less busy at these times.
+This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.

-There are several ways you can make your HVAC system more energy-efficient:
+There are a number of ways you can make your HVAC system more energy-efficient: